 Another determining factor in the tooling creation process is whether the part will need protruding or recessed tabbing added into the design.

-The purpose of an attached or protruding tab is to secure the part to the frame.
-This method will make it easier to transport the pieces to the customer as they will remain in the sheets.
+The purpose of an attached or protruding tab is to secure the part in the frame.
+This method will make it easier to transport the pieces to the customer as they will remain within the sheets.
 A simple twist or cut will release the parts.
 The option for parts to remain in sheets is necessary if they will require finishing services such as silver, gold or tin plating.
 Components can also be taken out of the sheet and packaged if the customer desires.

 Adding a recessed tab to the tooling design will allow the components to remain in the sheets for easier handling and eliminating the cost of labor for removal.
 A small recessed opening will stay on the part profile allowing the part’s edge to remain burr-free.
 All of these factors must be taken into consideration by the design engineer to maximize the number of parts per sheet and to develop accurate artwork or tooling during the etching process.

 Metal etched parts with protruding tabs make it easier to transport.

 Now that the final CAD tooling design is complete, it is sent to the photoplotter and transposed onto a mylar film.
 The film is used to transfer the part images on the photoresist coated metal during the exposure step.

 Tooling film is versatile as it can be easily modified if changes in design are necessary.
 Sometimes, a customer wants several prototypes manufactured.
 If all parts require the same metal, then they can share the same tooling film to save time and money.
 Tooling is often created in one day and is significantly less expensive than hard tooling costs.

 Both pieces of tooling film are carefully inspected to make sure they are free of flaws before the next process.